El extraño retorno de Diana Salazar

 El extraño retorno de Diana Salazar (English title: The Strange Return of Diana Salazar) is a Mexican telenovela produced by Carlos Téllez for Televisa in 1988.
 It is an unusual example of a telenovela which addresses supernatural topics.
 The telenovela first begins in Zacatecas, New Spain in 1640 and later transitions to Mexico City in 1988, in which a woman accused of witchcraft and burned by the Holy Inquisition, reincarnates into a young girl who seeks to find the reason for her constant nightmare of being burned at the stake.

-Starring Lucía Méndez, Jorge Martínez, Alejandro Camacho and Alma Muriel.
+The series stars Lucía Méndez, Jorge Martínez, Alejandro Camacho and Alma Muriel.

-The telenovela was retransmitted from January 27, 2020 through May 29, 2020 on Tlnovelas.
+Tlnovelas aired a rerun of the telenovela from January 27, 2020 through May 29, 2020.
 As of December 29, 2020, the series is available to stream on Blim TV.